PatBoyHD/Economy-Chunkloader/README.md

 # Economy-Chunkloader
-This is a little plugin which allows players to forceload Chunks in exchange of a payment.
+This is a little 1.19.2 spigot plugin which allows players to forceload Chunks in exchange of a payment.

 I am new to plugins!
 If you find any bugs or if you have any issues or suggestions, please open an issue and tell me.